damianknopp/dmk-aws/emr-phoenix/README.md

 ./bin/create-keypair.sh
 ```

-Create the EMR default roles.
-This step will create the service and job instance profile roles to be used in the EMR cluster
+Create the [EMR default roles](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-iam-roles.html).
+This step will create the service and job instance profile roles to be used in the EMR cluster. _Note: I had to create the default role out of band in the console due to permission with the AWS Vault federated user_
 ```
 ./bin/create-emr-default-roles.sh
 ```